 Stirring is a gentler mixing technique than shaking.
 It combines the ingredients with just enough agitation to create a uniform flavor in the drink.

-It may seem like a simple technique that you mastered when you were 4 years old, and it is.
+It may seem like a simple technique that you mastered when you were four years old, and it is.
 However, its purpose in mixology is important.
 When you stir drinks, the goal is to gently combine the ingredients and dissolve enough ice to water down the potent mix.
 This makes it more palatable and enjoyable for the drinker.

 The real question is whether a drink should be shaken or stirred.
 There are two times when stirring is generally preferred: